 The next day at work I reviewed the case video and determine that there were some sounds that could have been the examinee’s husband talking in the other room.
 The voice was muffled on the recording but I could hear something clearly.
 A short time later I received a call from the examinee who insisted that she was being honest about fidelity during the test.
 I warned the examinee that it was highly unlikely that the result would be anything but what I reported previously.
 The examinee insisted on being retested.
 I asked her to come to the appointment alone or at least not with her husband.
 I did not want a repeat situation as reported on the first test.

-On the second test the examinee came in without her husband as requested.
+On the second test, the examinee came in without her husband as requested.
 She appeared to be very confident and relieved that her husband was not accompanying her.
-During the pretest interview she again reiterated that the reason she failed the test was because she could hear her husband talking in the waiting room.
+During the pretest interview, she again reiterated that the reason she failed the test was that she could hear her husband talking in the waiting room.
 I structured a very narrow single issue relevant question test.
 The issue was, “Did the examinee have sexual relations with anyone during her marriage other than with her husband?”
-After collecting polygraph charts, I told the examinee that I would analyze the data and send her a second report.
+After collecting the polygraph charts, I told the test subject that I would analyze the data and send her a second report.
 However, this time the examinee requested that I send the report to a third-party because her husband had become very verbally abusive since her last test.
 She did not want to do anything to aggravate their relationship unless it was good news.

 After carefully analyzing the charts and obtaining a second opinion on her charts, I determined that there were indications of deception again reflected in her polygraph data.
 My opinion was in conflict with my personal intuition about her veracity but good examiners never issue a finding in polygraph based on intuition.
 I should note two important things that examiners do pay attention to during the polygraph interview.